Mqtt Plugin

 broker_addr

-represents the address of the MQTT broker.
-Users must ensure an MQTT broker is running at this address; otherwise, startup will fail.client_id
+indicates the address of the mqtt broker.
+Users must ensure that an mqtt broker is running at this address, otherwise startup will fail.client_id

-represents the client ID used when this node connects to the MQTT broker.max_pkg_size_k
+indicates the client id used when this node connects to the mqtt broker.max_pkg_size_k

-indicates the maximum packet size for data transmission, defaulting to 1 MB.
+indicates the maximum packet size during data transmission, default 1 MB.
 Note that the broker must also support this size.reconnect_interval_ms

-specifies the reconnection interval to the broker, defaulting to 1 second.truststore
+indicates the reconnection interval to the broker, default 1 second.truststore

 .
 This option takes effect when the protocol ofbroker_addr